mineral-ui/mineral-ui/src/website/app/pages/ComponentStatus/componentStatus.md

 Check back here anytime to see current component status information.
 If you have a suggestion for a new component not listed here, [create an issue on GitHub](https://github.com/mineral-ui/mineral-ui/issues) to let us know!

-See more detailed progress on our [Waffle.io board](https://waffle.io/mineral-ui/mineral-ui).
+See more detailed progress on our [project board](https://github.com/orgs/mineral-ui/projects/1).

 <Legend />